- About Us

 We also use a multi-modal approach to pain management, in some cases using more than one pain control agent that work through different pathways to ensure that your pet is pain-free.
 Your pet will receive pain medication to continue at home after most procedures.

 We recommend that all pets not intended for breeding undergo castration or ovariohysterectomy at 6 months of age.
+Some giant breed dogs may benefit from delaying the spay until 12-18 months, please discuss your pet's recommendations with your veterinarian.
 We also check for retained deciduous (baby teeth) and recommend extraction at the time of the procedure.

 During any surgical procedure, OraVet gel may be applied and a home-care kit sent home to keep your pet's teeth looking as good as new.
 Microchips can be implanted any time without anesthesia, but many owners choose to have this done while their pet is anesthetized.